McCartneyAC/Back_of_the_Envelope/README.md

 - [ ] Quantiles? `geom_quantile()`
   - [ ] https://cran.r-project.org/web/packages/quantreg/vignettes/rq.pdf
 - [ ] instead of "linear v logistic" do "lm" versus "glm" and allow selection of linking function (e.g. to allow poisson, etc)
-- [x] Pure description + plot all variables against each other a la https://drsimonj.svbtle.com/plot-some-variables-against-many-others
 - [ ] `ggvis` overhaul, at least for main two or three plots?
   - [ ] surprisingly difficult. return to this later.
   - [ ] problem with `prop("x", as.name(indvariable()))` ?
 What's up with that.